flotpython/exos-ds/notebooks/geo-tps/addresses/.teacher/README-addresses-corrige-nb.md

 # it's just good practice, as you've done one important step of the process
 # plus it takes quite some time to redo

-# so: store geolocalized addresses in addresses-geoloc.csv
+# so: store geolocalized addresses in data/addresses-geoloc.csv

 # your code
 ```